 Now let’s take at a budget with a little more debt.

 Just like in example one tracking expenses for a period of time will give you an idea of what expense can be prioritized and cut back to free up money.
-After all cuts are made if there is still a deficit, more income will need to be earned.
+After all, cuts are made if there is still a deficit, more income will need to be earned.

 You need to stop adding new debt to the total to be successful in getting out of debt.
-Refer to my “How to get out of Debt” steps or “The One Secret to Getting out of Credit Card Debt” for more detailed tips on killing your debt.

-The Debt snowball is a key tool in eliminating debt.
+The Debt Snowball is a key tool in eliminating debt.
 The debt snowball is named after a snowball and the thought of one rolling downhill and gaining momentum.
 Using the debt snowball technique to pay off your debt does just that it helps you build and keep momentum.

 Let’stake a close up look at a debt example.
 I have sorted the debts from lowest to highest balance.
 This is the basic principle behind the debt snowball, you attacked the debt with the lowest balance first until it’s gone.
 This helps build momentum.
 You still continue to make minimum payments on all other debts.
 Any extra money you have gets applied to payments for your lowest debt.
 Once that is paid off you move on to the next lowest balance debt.

 So let’s assume we’ve paid off debt #1.
 The next debt to attack would be debt #2.
-To keep momentum going we take the payment we were sending to debt #1 and apply it to debt #2.
+To keep the momentum going, we take the payment we were sending to debt #1 and apply it to debt #2.
 As you can see our payment for debt #2 increase from the example given above from $125 to the example given below to $235, the $110 difference is the $110 we used to send to debt #1, ($100 minimum payment and $10 surplus) but with that now paid in full we have the extra cash to put towards debt #2.